mcfe91/real-time-agent-orchestration/README.md

-# Agent Orchestration Framework POC
+# Agent Orchestration Server POC

 A production-ready system for serving stateful agents with real-time communication, session persistence, and conversation memory.